Network Video Recorders

 “We have seen a dramatic 70 percent reduction of crime in our housing development since installing Avigilon’s surveillance system,” said Mike Cruz, Executive Director for the Long Beach Housing Authority

-“With Avigilon’s self-learning video analytics and clear video, we able to quickly and effectively find the critical evidence we need to assist police in investigations, helping make our neighborhood a safer place.” – Mike Cruz, Executive Director for Long Beach Housing Authority
+“With Avigilon’s self-learning video analytics and clear video, we are able to quickly and effectively find the critical evidence we need to assist police in investigations, helping make our neighborhood a safer place.” – Mike Cruz, Executive Director for Long Beach Housing Authority

 Part of this impact included 23 high-profile arrests by the Long Beach Police Department (LBPD).